allanalderson/Scorpy/README.md

 Using a raspberry pi, python and pygame, I use this code to generate a score overlay (green chroma-key) for sporting events (football).
 It displays a timer, titles and scores and user images.

+Make sure the raspberry-pi has the screen resolution set to 1920x1080

 NOTE: The Raspberry Pi doesn't actually do the keying, it just generates a score/timer overlay for your vision mixer's keyer.

-(demo pix.jpg   ...
-With just 39 seconds to go, neither team has yet to score.)
+(demo images.jpg   ...
+With 29 miutes, 36 seconds, Magpies are in front 13 to 7)

 Keyboard operation:
+curser keys: Move/adjust
 tab = enter the team-names and set timer/clock (tab again to exit) spacebar = On-air / Off-air toggle t = Titles.